ammdias/finctrl/MANUAL.md

     *** Error: 'set prompt' command takes a single argument:
         > set prompt TEXT

-Most errors that the user can make will, besides the error message, also show the proper syntax of the command.
+Most syntax error messages will also show the proper syntax of the command.

 After changing the prompt, this setting will be preserved in the file and will be used every time it is opened.
 The other settings may be changed in the same